In re Virtus Investment Partners, Inc. Securities Litigation

 The action alleges that Virtus made false and misleading statements in the sale of the company's so-called "AlphaSector" funds.
 The AlphaSector funds purportedly utilized quantitative models to forecast optimal trading decisions, and accounted for approximately 20 percent of Virtus' total assets under management, materially contributing to Virtus' revenue growth.
 The AlphaSector funds were offered though a co-advisory agreement with F-Squared Investments, Inc.

 On July 1, 2016, the court granted in part, and denied in part, the defendants’ motion to dismiss.
 The court granted the motion with respect to the alleged misstatements concerning Virtus’s oversight of its investment manager F-Squared, its proprietary trading algorithm, and the SEC investigation.
 The court sustained the claims regarding the alleged misstatements in the prospectus regarding the historical performance of the AlphaSector funds and statements Virtus made regarding the source of its revenue.
-Class certification briefing is scheduled for November 7, 2016.

 In marketing materials distributed during the class period, Virtus reported historical returns for the AlphaSector funds that had outperformed the S&P 500 index's performance since 2001.
 Virtus presented these outstanding historical returns to its retail clients, even though it allegedly knew they were overstated.